 - We have updated Cortana with new speech and language models, and significantly improved performance – making it faster and more reliable than ever before.

 Not all the features from the previous Cortana experience are available just yet.
 As a Beta, we plan to add more features over time with updates to Cortana from the Microsoft Store.

 To get started, choose the Cortana icon on the taskbar next to the search box.
+You may need to sign-in with your account to get started.
 You can also leverage the speed and convenience of voice with improved speech recognition by simply saying “Hey Cortana”*.
-You may need to sign-in with your account to get started.
+To enable this functionality go to Settings>Privacy>Voice activation> and enable "Let Cortana respond to 'Hey Cortana' keyword".

-If you’re an Insider in the U.S. and are not seeing the new experience, please be patient as we’re slowing rolling it out.
-Additional markets and languages will become available at a later date.
-You must be signed in to use Cortana.
-Historically, there were quite a few skills that could be used unauthenticated (Bing answers, open apps, Assistant conversations) but this is no longer the case.
+- Historically, there were quite a few skills that could be used unauthenticated (Bing answers, open apps, Assistant conversations) but this is no longer the case.
 Only limited skills are currently supported in the new experience.
-Don’t worry we’ll be bringing back many skills over the coming months.
+We’ll be bringing back many skills over the coming months.